Fall to Grace: Concept and artwork

+Promotion

 Singles

 The album's lead single, "Picking Up the Pieces", was released on 20 May 2012.
 It peaked at number seven on the UK Singles Chart becoming Faith's first top ten UK single.
 Paloma described the single as being about "...the issues of being in a relationship with someone who is still recovering from a previous relationship with another person.
 It is a song about self-doubt and insecurity."
 The single debuted at number 7 in the UK, becoming Paloma's highest-charting single.
 The music video was directed by Emil Nava.
 In describing the artwork for the single, she did so in homage of Marilyn Monroe who sometimes had a tragic look in her eyes while she overall appearing glamorous; Paloma attempted to achieve the same look of vulnerability and beauty, as if she was caught unprepared before she was heading to an event.

 "30 Minute Love Affair" was released as the second single on 10 August 2012.
 Paloma stated that the song was written while remembering meeting a busker when she was 14, singing songs with him and falling a little in love, but she did not see him, again, even though he promised he would be back the next day.
 The artwork of the single reflects as it depicts a fantasy of what she believes it would have felt like if they met, again, and shows her in a dreamy setting about to kiss a man.
 The song's music video was directed by Emil Nava.
 Paloma's cover of INXS's "Never Tear Us Apart" was released as the third single on 28 September 2012 (the first single from the reissued and American versions of Fall to Grace).
 The song was featured in the UK television commercial for John Lewis, which began airing from 15 September 2012.
 It peaked in the UK Top 20.

 "Just Be" was released as the fourth single from the album on 16 December 2012.
 Paloma described the song as showing her at her most vulnerable, as it is bare bones in being just her vocals accompanied by a piano.
 The artwork for the single depicts Paloma in a similar way, wearing very little make-up and exposing her imperfections while being at home with herself and her flaws.
 "Black & Blue" was released in March 2013, as the fifth single from the album.
 A music video was released online.
 To promote the album, the acoustic version of "Black & Blue" was made available as a free download on the British Amazon MP3 store from 15 May 2012 until 3 July 2012.